-- Illness and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - A pupil is to participate in an approved performance for which a license has been granted by the Local Authority - A pupil is involved in an exceptional special occasion in authorising such an absence the individual circumstances of the particular case and the pupil's overall pattern of attendance will be considered - Where there is an unavoidable cause for the absence, which is beyond the family's control, e.g., extreme weather conditions - > The pupil lives more than two miles (if he/she is under eight) or three miles (if he/she has reached eight) away from school and no suitable transport arrangements have been made by the Local Authority - > In other exceptional circumstances (e.g., a family bereavement) and for a very limited period. - > Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents/carers belong.
-If necessary, the school will seek advice from the parents' religious body to confirm whether the day is set apart - > Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.
+- > Illness and medical/dental appointments (see sections 4.2 and 4.3 for more detail) - a pupil is to participate in an approved performance for which a license has been granted by the Local Authority, - a pupil is involved in an exceptional special occasion in authorising such an absence the individual circumstances of the particular case and the pupil's overall pattern of attendance will be considered - where there is an unavoidable cause for the absence, which is beyond the family's control, e.g. extreme weather conditions - the pupil lives more than two miles (if he/she is under eight) or three miles (if he/she has reached eight) away from school and no suitable transport arrangements have been made by the Local Authority - > In other exceptional circumstances (eg a family bereavement). - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents belong.
+If necessary, the school will seek advice from the parents' religious body to confirm whether the day is set apart - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh Gypsies, Irish and Scottish Travellers, Showmen (fairground people) and Circus people, Bargees (occupational boat dwellers) and New Travellers.
 Absence may be authorised only when a Traveller family is known to be travelling for occupational purposes and has agreed this with the school but it is not known whether the pupil is attending educational provision